Take your litter with you

-If you see litter, the right thing to do is to pick it up, even if it's not yours.
+If you see litter, pick it up, even if it's not yours.

 Even food scraps are litter